 Learn Mathematics with Exemplar

 Exemplar mathematics course covers beginner mathematics to advanced algebra, trigonometry, calculus and more.
-All of our courses are totally aligned to The National Curriculum.
+All of our courses are fully aligned to The National Curriculum.

 The Exemplar system comprises a number of key components, each one designed to address either a specific educational outcome, offer student and parent feedback, provide reassurance and confidence, or make available ongoing support as and when it is necessary.